SoliDry/api-generator/README.md

 composer require solidry/api-generator
 ```
 It will automatically register Laravel ServiceProvider by adding console command `api:generate` (you should see it when running `php artisan`)
-and also publish "laravel-modules" providers.
+and also publish "laravel-modules" provider.

 #### Autoloading